-This summer a horn competition will be held, one that has been around for a while, the International Horn Competition of America.
-This year the IHCA will be held August 28-30, 2015 on the campus of The University of Nebraska-Lincoln (more info here).
+Every two years a horn competition is held, one that has been around for a while, the International Horn Competition of America.

 This is an event for any horn student or younger professional to seriously consider entering.
 I entered it as a grad student (winning second prize in the University Division in 1989 — it was then known as the American Horn Competition) and later served as a judge (University Division, 2005).
 Thus, I am familiar with the event, but I believe many Horn Matters readers do not know much of the background of the competition or the opportunity it presents still.
 As background, from the IHCA website,